pradeeban/tcia-mediator/docs/source/index.rst

 Getting Started With MEDIator
 #############################

-`Sign up <https://lion.bmi.emory.edu/signup/>` to use the MEDIator APIs.
+`Signup <https://lion.bmi.emory.edu/signup/>` to use the MEDIator APIs.

 Once you have received the API key from the developer portal above, you may use your keys to invoke the MEDIator REST API.